 Factor selection

-To maximize profits, we have to first select an indicator/ratio/factor that is capable of delivering excess return.
+To maximize profits, first, we must select an indicator/ratio/factor capable of delivering an excess return.

 One way is to try Factor Mimicking and select the factor with the highest return or the biggest loss[1].

 By default, we test the indicators on a 30-year period.
-However, it is a good practice to zoom in and test the factor for a shorter period as well.
+However, it is a good practice to zoom in and test the factor for a shorter period too.

 In this manner, we have selected, for example, the PLUS_DM_3 factor[2].
 This factor has a long track record of outstanding performance and has continued to perform well over the last 4 years.
 The factor has a downward Signal direction.
 That means the stocks with the lowest score grow faster than those with the highest score in the long run.